TomSssM/strm_muxr/README.md

 # strm_muxr
 ## TODO
-- update nvmrc as per windows
 - test on windows GitBash
-- after everything is done, push git tags to stable version
+- after test, push git tags to stable version

 ## draft
 nvm use # if using nvm or else install Node.js from .nvmrc (v16.6.2)